How is malignant mesothelioma diagnosed?

 Removing fluid for testing

-If mesothelioma might be causing a buildup of fluid in the body, a sample of this fluid can be removed by inserting a thin, hollow needle through the skin and into the fluid to remove it.
+If there is a buildup of fluid in part of the body that might be due to mesothelioma, a sample of this fluid can be removed by inserting a thin, hollow needle through the skin and into the fluid.
 Numbing medicine is used on the skin before the needle is inserted.
-This may be done in a doctor's office or in the hospital.
-Sometimes ultrasound (or an echocardiogram) is used to guide the needle (these use sound waves to take pictures of parts of the body).
+This may be done in a doctor’s office or in the hospital.
+Sometimes ultrasound (or an echocardiogram) is used to guide the needle.
+These tests use sound waves to see inside the body.

 This procedure has different names depending on where the fluid is: